 Everyone loves a great seafood boil but it makes a lot of food and you are standing over a pot for 25 minutes.
 A shrimp boil pack is a great alternative with all the flavors condensed into a foil packet that you can put on the grill.
 You’re going to love how you can prep this in no time and then enjoy sitting outside while it cooks without heating up your kitchen.

 Prep time and cooking time combined is only about 30 minutes, so if you’re in a hurry and need a quick meal that everyone will be raving about, give a shrimp packet a try.
+If you don’t have 30 minutes, then try oven roasted shrimp and asparagus that only takes 15 minutes start to finish.

 What do you put in a Shrimp Boil Pack?